BahneGork/notenote.link/_notes/No Graph/5e Reference/items/Cloak of the Manta Ray.md

 ---
-title:Cloak of the Manta Ray
+title: Cloak of the Manta Ray
 ---
 # Cloak of the Manta Ray